-The power of a government unit to incur indebtedness is governed by statutory and home rule charter provisions.
-Statutory provisions vary depending on the type of government unit involved.

-Each type of borrowing instrument may also be governed by different statutes.
-Therefore, it is essential that the auditor examine the specific statutes or charter provisions that are applicable to the particular borrowing transaction.
+The power of a Town to incur indebtedness is governed by statutory provisions.
+Each type of borrowing instrument may be governed by different statutes.
+Therefore, it is essential that the auditor examine the specific statutes that are applicable to the particular borrowing transaction.